quitelive/QuiteLive-/docs/wallet-api.md

 <dl>
 <dt><a href="#AddressQueue">AddressQueue</a></dt>
 <dd><p>Queue for each address.
 We need this as each address needs time for the tx to confirm
-Therefor we need a queue to keep track of each address</p>
+Therefor we need a queue to keep track of each address.</p>
+<p>// TODO: Make Wallet&#39;s AddressQueue more efficient
+   This would be an easyish task as right now we are shuffling each address around a huge array of objects.
+Instead, we could use an index counter and just use indexCounter % NumberOfAddresses to keep track of the current address!</p>
 </dd>
 <dt><a href="#wallet">wallet</a></dt>
 <dd></dd>